maybe-surf/convolution/README.md

 **Copy_of_Complex_Systems_Lab_Pretrained_Folder_Alexnet.ipynb** contains the code for the image classification of clean and polluted ocean surfaces

 **Convolution.pdf** contains a short presentation about CNNs

+**CNN_paper.pdf** contains a mathematical overview of convolution in the context of CNNs